jayhesselberth/ucsc_snapshots/README.md

 ## Warnings

-if you have many regions, you may need to run this overnight (e.g. via a job submitted to the LSF night queue), otherwise UCSC could throttle your connection (limit 1 request / 15 sec, 5000 requests per day)
+if you have many regions, you may need to run this overnight as thet UCSC limit s 1 request per 15 sec and 5000 requests per day.

-Beware of multiple procs accessessing the same hgsid at the same time, they will affect each other's strand settings
+**Beware** of multiple procs accessessing the same hgsid at the same time, they will affect each other's strand settings

 ## Examples